-- Ask students what they think someone needs in order to survive (food, water, shelter, energy, transportation, education, healthcare, clothes) and record student responses on the board.
+- 1. Ask students what they think someone needs in order to survive (food, water, shelter, energy, transportation, education, healthcare, clothes) and record student responses on the board.
 Encourage students to explain their thinking.
 Then ask what they think someone might want in order to live happily (sweets, movies, books, video games, designer shoes, vacations, sports, etc.).
 Record responses. - 2.
 Divide the class evenly into two groups and give each student a copy of both Student Worksheet 1 and Student Worksheet 2. - 3.
-Point out the differences in prices between items in the United States versus items in Malawi.
+Point out the differences in prices between items in Canada versus items in Malawi.
 Ask students if they think it would be easier for people to meet their basic needs in a place where prices are low, like Malawi. - 4.
-Students will now pretend that they are in charge of the daily budget for a family of three living in the United States.
+Students will now pretend that they are in charge of the daily budget for a family of three living in Canada.
 Using Student Worksheet 1, have each student determine their needs for one day and then find the total daily cost.
 Next, find the total daily cost of all their needs and wants.
+Note: For most of the items on the Canada budget sheet, the daily cost is found by dividing the yearly.

-Note: Be sure students understand that for most of the items on the U.S. budget sheet, the daily cost is found by dividing the yearly cost by 365 days.
-It is not a literal "per day" payment. - 5.
-Now, students will be in charge of the daily budget for a family of three living in Malawi.
-Students should add the cost of their needs for one day, and record, and then calculate the cost of their needs and wants for one day combined, and record.
-All prices are converted at the rate of 127 Malawian Kwacha to the U.S. dollar (exchange rate as of October 2006). - 6.
-Ask one group to stand up this group represents families living in America.
-Explain that the average American family earns \$65,527 per year (as of 2006).
-That works out to be about \$179 per day. - 7.
-Instruct the American families to sit down if the total cost of the family's needs for one day is greater than \$179.
+Note: For most of the items on the Canada budget sheet, the daily cost is found by dividing the yearly cost by 365 days.
+It is not a literal "per day" payment.

+- 5. Now, students will be in charge of the daily budget for a family of three living in Malawi and should determine which of the listed items are needs and which items are wants.
+Students should add the cost of their needs for one day, record their answers, and then calculate the cost of their needs and wants for one day combined, and record.
+All prices are converted at the rate of 156 Malawian Kwacha to the Canadian dollar (exchange rate as of 2011). - 6.
+Ask one group to stand up this group represents families living in Canada.
+Explain that the average Canadian family earns \$47,739 CAD per year (as of 2011).
+That works out to be about \$131 CAD per day. - 7.
+Instruct the Canadian families to sit down if the total cost of the family's needs for one day is greater than \$131.
 Students who remain standing are able to meet their basic needs on a day-to-day basis (it is likely that most students will remain standing).
 Can these families afford some of their wants also? - 8.
 Ask the second group of students to stand this group will represent families in Malawi.
-Explain that in Malawi, the average family earns \$189.81 in one year (as of 2006).
-That works out to be about \$0.52 of earnings per day. - 9.
-Instruct the Malawian families to sit down if the total cost of their needs is greater than \$0.52.
+Explain that in Malawi, the average family earns \$477 CAD in one year (as of 2011).
+That works out to be about \$1.31 CAD of earnings per day. - 9.
+Instruct the Malawian families to sit down if the total cost of their needs is greater than \$1.31.
 Students who sit down are not able to meet their family's basic needs on the average income of a Malawian family (it is likely that most students will sit down).

 Note: Averages account for the very high incomes and very low incomes.
 They are good for getting a general picture but leave out the intricacies of unique family situations.
-For example, just because the average income in the U.S. allows families to meet their needs, this is not the case for everyone.
+For example, just because the average income in Canada allows families to meet their needs, this is not the case for everyone.
 There are families in every country who have trouble meeting their needs and must make changes to their lifestyle.
-However in developing countries, like Malawi, there are many more families who must do this.
+In developing countries like Malawi, however, there are many more families who must do this.